micahlt/cells-fuse/README.md

 ### Supported Platforms

 Theoretically, this project is supported on Linux, Windows, and macOS.
-At this stage, it has only been compiled and tested on Linux.
+However, the vast majority of development and testing takes place on Ubuntu.
+Windows has minimal support focus, and macOS has pretty much none.

 ### Usage

-Download the latest binary from the [releases page](https://github.com/micahlt/cells-fuse/releases/latest) and run it.
+Download the latest binary from the [releases page](https://github.com/micahlt/cells-fuse/releases/latest) (or the [latest pre-release](https://github.com/micahlt/cells-fuse/releases) if you're feeling risky) and run it.
 If it won't open, make sure that you've set it as executable (`sudo chmod +x cells-fuse`).
 Enter your server URL, click the

 ### Development

 Both the frontend and backend are written in Go, thanks to [cgofuse](https://github.com/winfsp/cgofuse) and [gotk4](https://github.com/diamondburned/gotk4).
 Development should be as simple as installing those packages' dependencies and then running `go run .`.
 The first run may take a while while the GTK4 dependencies compile.

 ### Build

+>[!WARNING]
+> These build instructions are somewhat out of date.
+For now, reference the GitHub Action in this repo to figure out how to set up and build this project.
+I'll get around to updating this documentation eventually.

 #### Linux